addyosmani/AudioMassAI/LEARNINGS.md

 - **Complexity:** Would require sophisticated implementation and extensive testing to ensure quality

 **Decision:**
-- Since the primary goal isn't to handle long-text summarization perfectly, a **practical approach** is preferred
+Since the primary goal isn't to handle long-text summarization perfectly, a **practical approach** is preferred:
-- **Recommendation:** Show a warning or limitation message to users when texts exceed the context window
+- Show a warning or limitation message to users when texts exceed the context window
 - This avoids complex chunking implementation while setting proper user expectations

 **Key Insight:** Context window limitations are a fundamental constraint for browser-based transformer models.
 Chrome's Summarizer API handles longer contexts better, making it even more valuable as the primary solution.